Skip to main content

 Emotional & Mental Well-being

-Lapis Lazuli is considered one of the most powerful stones for promoting emotional honesty and authentic self-expression.
+Lapis Lazuli is one of the best stones for promoting emotional honesty and authentic self-expression.

-• In crystal healing practice, it helps dissolve the fear of judgment that prevents people from speaking their truth, replacing it with a deep inner confidence rooted in self-knowledge.
+• In crystal healing practice, it helps dissolve the fear of judgment that keeps people from speaking their truth, replacing it with inner confidence rooted in self-knowledge.

-• Practitioners frequently recommend Lapis Lazuli for those who have been silencing themselves in relationships, workplaces, or social situations, as it activates the Throat Chakra's energy of truthful communication.
+• Practitioners often recommend it for people who have been silencing themselves in relationships, workplaces, or social situations.

-• The stone also helps process and release repressed anger that has been held in the throat center — often manifesting as chronic throat tension or a literal "lump in the throat.
+• The stone also helps process repressed anger held in the throat center, which often shows up as chronic throat tension or a literal "lump in the throat.

-• " Lapis Lazuli encourages emotional intelligence by helping people distinguish between their true feelings and the feelings they believe they "should" have.
+• " Lapis Lazuli encourages emotional intelligence by helping people distinguish between their true feelings and the feelings they think they should have.

-• Many crystal workers find that Lapis Lazuli helps their clients develop the courage to have difficult but necessary conversations with loved ones, approaching them with both honesty and compassion.
+• Crystal workers find it helps clients develop the courage to have difficult but necessary conversations, approaching them with honesty and compassion.

 Spiritual Properties

-In spiritual practice, Lapis Lazuli is revered as a stone of enlightenment that activates both the Third Eye and Throat Chakras simultaneously, creating a channel for divine wisdom to flow into conscious awareness and be expressed outwardly.
+In spiritual practice, Lapis Lazuli activates both the Third Eye and Throat Chakras at the same time, creating a channel for wisdom to flow into awareness and then outward.

-• It is an excellent stone for meditation focused on self-knowledge, as it helps the practitioner see beyond surface-level identity to the deeper truth of who they are.
+• It is a good stone for meditation focused on self-knowledge because it helps you see beyond surface-level identity to something deeper.

-• Lapis Lazuli has been used for millennia in spiritual initiation ceremonies — ancient Egyptian priests wore Lapis to enhance their connection to the gods, and this tradition of using Lapis for divine communication continues in modern practice.
+• Ancient Egyptian priests wore it to enhance their connection to the gods, and that tradition of using Lapis for divine communication continues today.

 Physical Healing Traditions

-In crystal healing traditions, Lapis Lazuli is associated with the throat, vocal cords, and thyroid gland, consistent with its Throat Chakra connection.
+In crystal healing traditions, Lapis Lazuli is associated with the throat, vocal cords, and thyroid gland, which fits with its Throat Chakra connection.

 • Practitioners recommend it for throat infections, laryngitis, and thyroid imbalances.

-• It is also traditionally associated with the eyes and vision, as the ancient Egyptians used powdered Lapis in eye cosmetics.
+• It is also traditionally associated with the eyes and vision (the ancient Egyptians used powdered Lapis in eye cosmetics).

-• Some healers suggest Lapis Lazuli for headaches, nervous system disorders, and supporting the immune system.
+• Some healers suggest it for headaches, nervous system support, and immune system health.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.